 Current data indicate that risk of transmission in outdoor settings is lower compared to

-The following is a list of Visitation Guidelines for nursing or assisted living
+The following is a list of Visitation Guidelines for

 1. Visits have to be scheduled in advance and visits will be dependent on